 This is the name of the individual who is completing the form.
-It should be the name appearing on his individual tax return.
+It should be the name appearing on the person's individual tax return.

 The term "disregarded entity" is mentioned in the instructions for this line.
-A disregarded entity is a business entity that is separate from its owner.
-You'll see where this comes into play in Line 3 below.
+A disregarded entity is a business entity that is not separate from its owner.
+You'll see where this comes into play in Part II below.